-Algorithm (\ref{alg.pseudocode}) gives a pseudo-code description of the parallel block coordinate Newton-Raphson algorithm, while Figure (\ref{fig.parameterUpdate}) visualizes the combination of the block-wise estimates.
-Theorem (\ref{thm.convergenceAlgorithm}) states that Algorithm (\ref{alg.pseudocode}) converges to the penalized pseudo-likelihood estimator and terminates.
-Note that Theorem (\ref{thm.convergenceAlgorithm}) is a rather general result for the penalized pseudo-likelihood estimator of exponential family distributions.
-As special case, the same result follows for the pairwise joint MRF distribution with the GLM family.
+Algorithm \ref{alg.pseudocode} gives a pseudo-code description of the parallel block coordinate Newton-Raphson algorithm (see Figure \ref{fig.parameterUpdate} for a visualization of the combination of the block-wise estimates).
+Theorem \ref{thm.convergenceAlgorithm} states that Algorithm \ref{alg.pseudocode} converges to the maximum penalized pseudo-likelihood estimator and terminates.
+While Theorem \ref{thm.convergenceAlgorithm} is a rather general result for the maximum penalized pseudo-likelihood estimator of exponential family distributions, as special case the same result follows for the pairwise MRF distribution with the GLM family.

 \begin{theorem} Let $\mathbf{Y}_1,\ldots,\mathbf{Y}_n$ be $n$ independent draws from a $p$-variate exponential family distribution $P_{\mathbf{\Theta}} \, (\mathbf{Y})\propto\exp[\mathbf{\Theta} \, T(\mathbf{Y}) + h(\mathbf{Y})]$.
 Assume that the parameter space of $\mathbf{\Theta}$ is compact.
 Let $\widehat{\mathbf{\Theta}}(\lambda)$ be the unique global maximum of the penalized pseudo-likelihood $\mathcal{L}_{\mbox{ penPL}}(\mathbf{\Theta},\mathbf{Y}_1,\ldots,\mathbf{Y}_n)$.
-Then, for any initial parameter $\ttheta^{(0)}$, threshold $\tau>0$ and sufficiently large multiplier $\alpha\geq p$, Algorithm (\ref{alg.pseudocode}) terminates after a finite number of iterations and generates a sequence of parameters $\{\ttheta^{(k)}\}_{k\geq 0}$ that converge to $\widehat{\mathbf{\Theta}}(\lambda)$. \end{theorem}
+Then, for any initial parameter $\ttheta^{(0)}$, threshold $\tau>0$ and sufficiently large multiplier $\alpha\geq p$, Algorithm \ref{alg.pseudocode} terminates after a finite number of iterations and generates a sequence of parameters $\{\ttheta^{(k)}\}_{k\geq 0}$ that converge to $\widehat{\mathbf{\Theta}}(\lambda)$. \end{theorem}